moshfeu/youtube-mp3-downloader/README.md

     "outputPath": "/path/to/mp3/folder",    // Where should the downloaded and encoded files be stored?
     "youtubeVideoQuality": "highest",       // What video quality should be used?
     "queueParallelism": 2,                  // How many parallel downloads/encodes should be started?
-    "progressTimeout": 2000                 // How long should be the interval of the progress reports });
+    "progressTimeout": 2000,                // How long should be the interval of the progress reports "format" : "aac"                        // Audio format ('mp3'/'ogg'/'wav'/'flac'/'m4a'/'wma'/'aac') });

 //Download video and save as MP3 file